10 Must-Try Argentinian Desserts

 6. Pasta Frola

-This quintessential Argentinian cake is enjoyed at celebrations, parties and birthdays and is made with a dough covered with quince jelly, sweet potato or dulce de leche.
+This quintessential Argentinian cake is enjoyed at celebrations, parties and birthdays.The pastry base is covered with quince jelly, sweet potato or dulce de leche.

-Although its origins stem from the crosata, an Italian cake, the combination and elaboration of this cake with quince paste gives it its unique South American character.
+Although its origins stem from the crosata, an Italian cake, the use of quince paste gives it its unique South American character.

 7. Dulce de Leche Cheesecake